-    In terms of the way it drives, the F-Pace seems to have dethroned the BMW X3 as the most dynamic crossover currently on sale.
-Testers report there’s little body lean in fast corners and a natural balance that inspires confidence in the driver – this is an SUV that you’ll want to drive like a sports car.
+In terms of the way it drives, the F-Pace has dethroned the BMW X3 as the most dynamic crossover currently on sale.
+There’s little body lean in fast corners and a natural balance that inspires confidence in the driver – this is an SUV that you’ll want to drive like a sports car.
 The latest in traction control technology makes sure you have grip in any road conditions.

 Equipment levels are good, and even entry-level cars come with sat-nav and parking sensors as standard, but be careful with what trim level you go for – the price difference between the cheapest Prestige model and the top of the range First Edition is close to £30,000!